ex-jedi/beginner-javascript-tutorials/README.md

   - Cross Site scripting is when a third party injects a script tag through a security hole.

   - Say the description above was a user input.
-They could add executabe code to the page
+They could add executabe code to the page like so.

   ```javascript
   const desc = `A Pic of Something <img onload="alert('Hacked!')" src="https://picsum.photos/50">`;